DevOpsLab/kafka-streams-docker/README.md

 <a name="start-kafka-cluster"></a>
 ## Step 2: Start the Kafka cluster

-Next, we start a containerized Kafka cluster (1 broker) with a ZooKeeper ensemble (1 node) in the background.
+Next, we start a containerized Kafka cluster (3 brokers) with a ZooKeeper ensemble (1 node) in the background.

 ```bash
 # Change into the `kafka-streams-docker` directory from step 1,